Richeskelechi/expresApp-with-typeORM/README.md

 # expressApp-Template
-This is a setup to my express App Folder Setup with mongodb database connection.
+This is a setup to my express App Folder Setup with type ORM and mysql database connection.

 # Once you clone this repository
 ## create a .env file in the root of your application